roc-lang/roc/www/generate_tutorial/src/input/tutorial.md

 ### [`List.any` and `List.all`](#list-any-and-list-all) {#list-any-and-list-all}

 There are several functions that work like `List.map`, they walk through each element of a list and do something with it.
-Another is `List.any`, which returns `Bool.true` if calling the given function on any element in the list returns `true`:
+Another is `List.any`, which returns `Bool.true` if calling the given function on any element in the list returns `Bool.true`:

 <pre><samp>List.any [<span class="number">1</span>, <span class="number">2</span>, <span class="number">3</span>] Num.isOdd
 <span class="comment"># returns `Bool.true` because 1 and 3 are odd</span>